isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/MitelmanReleaseNotes.rst

 **Bug Fixes**

-Gene Fusion Search failed to return gene fusion results if searched by gene names with a hyphen (‘-’) in it (e.g. ARPC4-TTLL3). this has been fixed.
+Gene Fusion Search failed to return gene fusion results if searched by gene names with a hyphen (‘-’) in it (e.g. ARPC4-TTLL3).
+This has been fixed.

 *January 15, 2021*